pmendizabal98/Python_Portfolio_Projects/Weather & Solar Panel Energy Consump. Analytics/README.md

 This repository contains 3 Jupyter notebooks that perform data analytics and predictions on weather data and power generation from a solar panel in a community centre in the UK.
 The notebooks utilize a public API to retrieve weather data and forecast information for analysis.

+# Weather_solar_energy_correlation_analysis.ipynb

+This notebook is the overall project with the Correlation Analysis and the machine learning model (3 machine learning model tested) to make predictions over the 4 best correlated weather variables that affect the solar panel generations.

+The steps in this notebook include:

+- A check for multicollinearity is conducted to identify potential issues caused by high correlations between predictor variables.
+(Given that in the past notebook, we saw that 4 weather variables has some correlation with the solar panel generation)
+- PCA is applied to address multicollinearity issues by transforming correlated variables into a new set of uncorrelated variables called principal components.
+- A multiple linear regression model is built using the transformed principal components as predictors
+- The goodness of fit of the linear regression model is assessed using the R-squared value, which measures the proportion of variance in solar power generation explained by the predictors
+- Cross-validation is performed to evaluate the model's performance and generalization ability.

 # Historic_weather_and_solar_gen_correlation.ipynb

 In this notebook, weather data is retrieved from a public API and cleaned for further analysis.
 The steps involved in this notebook are as follows: